Strays (Jane's Addiction album)

-Strays is the third studio album by American rock band Jane's Addiction, released on July 22, 2003, on Capitol Records.
+Strays is the third studio album by the American rock band Jane's Addiction, released on July 22, 2003, on Capitol Records.
 Released 13 years after Ritual de lo Habitual (1990), the album marks the band's longest gap between full studio albums, although the group had recorded and released two new songs six years prior on the compilation album Kettle Whistle (1997).
 Strays is the first album to feature bassist Chris Chaney.
 Regarding the decision to record a new studio album after such a long hiatus, drummer Stephen Perkins stated that the band had already completed two reunion tours performing old material, and that Jane's was ready for "a new challenge."

 Upon its first week of release, the album sold 110,500 copies in the United States, debuting at number four on the Billboard 200, and was eventually certified Gold.
 The single, "Just Because", was nominated for a Grammy Award in 2004.

 Background and recording

 "I keep kind of asking, 'Hey, want to work on something fresh?
 Let's just see where we end up,'" remarked singer Perry Farrell in 2001.
 "I don't want it to be premeditated, but my wish is that we do kick into it and do a full, new Jane's Addiction album… I made the best music with these guys."

 According to drummer Stephen Perkins, "It all started around March or April 2002 with Bob Ezrin producing a Porno for Pyros track for the movie Dark Blue: an incredible song called "Streets of Fire" which was just epic.
 That segued into the Strays project."

-The band entered Henson Recording Studio in 2002, with producers Ezrin and Brian Virtue.
+The band entered Henson Recording Studios in 2002, with producers Ezrin and Brian Virtue.
 Of the former, Farrell said: "He raises the bar for all of us.
 It's like training for the Olympics - something you're aspiring towards in creating art.
 You're trying to make the most beautiful music, you try to break new ground creating sound that no one's ever heard before.
 When working with Bob, doing that becomes a very real possibility."

 Bassist Martyn LeNoble was fired halfway through the recording.
 "I recorded pretty much the whole Strays record," he said.
 "And Perry erased it.
 He suddenly fired me on the spot in Japan when we still had a whole flight back to the U.S. That's the last time I talked to him.
 Perry and Bob (Ezrin) replaced all my bass parts on Strays.
 Perry was saying everything I played sounded like shit, but then they had the new guy pretty much play exactly my parts, maybe a couple of little changes, so I guess they couldn't have been that shitty."
+LeNoble was aggrieved by the band not paying him for his studio work after his firing, which caused him financial hardship.